Inference Time Policy Optimization for Offline RL with Differentiable World Models: MPC with Differentiable World Model

 \section{MPC with Differentiable World Model}

-We now describe a receding-horizon model predictive control (MPC) procedure that uses the learned diffusion world model as a differentiable simulator.
+We now describe our receding-horizon model predictive control (MPC) procedure that uses the learned diffusion world model as a differentiable simulator.
 The world model is given by the reparameterized transition map $s_{t+1} = f_{\theta}(s_t,a_t,\varepsilon_t), \varepsilon_t \sim p_0(\varepsilon)$, where $f_{\theta}$ denotes the reverse diffusion sampler unrolled as a computation graph.
 We combine this dynamics model with a learned reward predictor $r_{\xi}(s,a)$ and a learned terminal critic $Q_{\phi}(s,a)$.
 The critic provides a terminal value for truncated rollouts, while $r_{\xi}$ supplies the immediate reward along imagined trajectories at inference time.
+Without loss of generality, we assume $\pi_\psi$ is deterministic for the remainder of this section.